 Could Tom have opened the connection and been listening in?

-Well, from watching Tom go personally checking on the status of his Horcruxes during the run-up to the climax of DHs and discovering the one in the cave missing, it is clear now that he probably wasn’t.
+Well, after watching Tom go personally checking on the status of his Horcruxes during the run-up to the climax of DHs and discovering the one in the cave missing, it is fairly clear now that he wasn’t.

 But could Albus have believed that Tom had opened the connection and was listening in?